Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/09/measuring-developer-productivity.md

     - Productivity
 ---

-[McKinsey](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/yes-you-can-measure-software-developer-productivity) published an article on measuring developer productivity, and it gets enough things right that we should be concerned about the wrong bits.
+[McKinsey](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/yes-you-can-measure-software-developer-productivity) published an article on measuring developer productivity, and it gets enough things right that we should be concerned about parts that are likely to lead us into trouble.

+This article is arranged as follows:

+1. The key things I think McKinsey got right
+2. The crucial thing they got wrong
+3. A discussion on productivity in the context of throughput and responsiveness
+4. The thing I found interesting about their approach
+5. What you should _actually_ do instead

+The concrete suggestions all come in those last two sections, so skip down the page if you want to get straight to the answer without all the discussion.
+You should know, though, that some people enjoyed reading this.

 I've been writing about [DevOps](https://www.stevefenton.co.uk/tag/devops/1/) and [metrics](https://octopus.com/devops/metrics/) for some time both here and [elsewhere](https://www.stevefenton.co.uk/about-me/articles-elsewhere/).
 I'm also a DORA Community Guide, which I mention as I get to speak to some super-smart folks at DORA and in the DevOps community.
 I've also worked for companies of many different sizes (and cultures) in hands-on development, architecture, management, and director roles.
 I haven't worked everywhere, but I've seen a lot.
 I haven't read all published research, but I've read a lot.